gcho91/react-demo-tania-rascia/README.md

 ## How to run

--Clone repository to your computer
+- Clone repository to your computer
--Make sure you have React & create-react-app installed -Run `yarn install`
+- Make sure you have React & create-react-app installed
+- Run `yarn install`
--Run `yarn start`
+- Run `yarn start`
--Check localhost:3000
+- Check localhost:3000